-- 1. Magnetometers which fall under (c) and utilize an optical pump or nuclear magnetic resonance technology to achieve a sensitivity of less than 2 picoteslas - 2.
-Underwater electric field sensors which fall under (g) - 3.
-Magnetic gradiometers which fall under any of (h) through (j), and which achieve a sensitivity of less than 3 picoteslas - (m) Magnetic gradiometers using magnetometers which fall under (a) or (b) - (xi)-2 Equipment to detect magnetic fields or electric fields underwater, that falls under any of the following - (a) Equipment that incorporates magnetometers that fall under (a) or (b) of item (xi) - (b) Equipment that incorporates magnetometers that fall under any of (c) through (f) of item (xi) or underwater electric field sensors that fall under (g) of said item - (xii) Gravity meters that fall under any of the following or gravity gradiometers - (a) Gravity meters designed for ground use with a precision of less than 10 microgals when gravity is measured in a stationary state (excluding Woldon types) - (b) Gravity meters designed for mounting on movable bodies that fall under the following 1. and 2. - 1.
-Gravity meters the precision of which when gravity is measured in a stationary state is less than 0.7 milligals - 2.
-Gravity meters the precision of which when gravity is measured in a fluctuating state is less than 0.7 milligals and for which required measuring time is less than 2 minutes - (xiii) Radar that falls under any of the following or components thereof (excluding secondary supervisory radars, civil automotive radars, meteorological radars, precision approach radars based on International Civil Aviation Organization standards and components thereof (including components for a radar that are display equipment for air traffic control) - (a) Radar that can be used within a frequency range of 40 gigahertz or more and 230 gigahertz or less and fall under any of the following - 1.
-Radar with an average output exceeding 100 milliwatts - 2.
-Radar with a locating accuracy of 1 meter or less in range, and a locating accuracy of 0.2 degrees or less in azimuth - (b) Radar having a bandwidth capable of being tuned that exceeds the center frequency by 12.5~% - (c) Radar which is capable of using three or more carrier frequencies simultaneously
+- 1. magnetometers which fall under (c) and utilize an optical pump or nuclear magnetic resonance technology to achieve a sensitivity of less than 2 picoteslas; - 2. underwater electric field sensors which fall under (g); - 3. magnetic gradiometers which fall under any of (h) through (j), and which achieve a sensitivity of less than 3 picoteslas; - (m) magnetic gradiometers using magnetometers which fall under (a) or (b); - (xi)-2 equipment to detect magnetic fields or electric fields underwater, which falls under any of the following: - (a) equipment that incorporates magnetometers that fall under (a) or (b) of item (xi); - (b) equipment that incorporates magnetometers that fall under any of (c) through (f) of item (xi) or underwater electric field sensors that fall under (g) of the same item; - (xii) gravity meters that fall under any of the following or gravity gradiometers: - (a) gravity meters designed for ground use with a precision of less than 10 microgals when gravity is measured in a stationary state (excluding Woldon types); - (b) gravity meters designed for mounting on movable bodies that fall under the following 1. and 2.: - 1. gravity meters the precision of which when gravity is measured in a stationary state is less than 0.7 milligals; - 2. gravity meters the precision of which when gravity is measured in a fluctuating state is less than 0.7 milligals and for which required measuring time is less than 2 minutes; - (xiii) radar that falls under any of the following or components thereof (excluding secondary supervisory radars, civil automotive radars, meteorological radars, precision approach radars based on International Civil Aviation Organization standards and components thereof (including components for a radar that are display equipment for air traffic control): - (a) radar that can be used within a frequency range of 40 gigahertz or more and 230 gigahertz or less and fall under any of the following: - 1. radar with an average output exceeding 100 milliwatts; - 2. radar with a locating accuracy of 1 meter or less in range, and a locating accuracy of 0.2 degrees or less in azimuth; - (b) radar having a bandwidth capable of being tuned that exceeds the center frequency by 12.5 %; - (c) radar which is capable of using three or more carrier frequencies simultaneously;